akydd/realworld-clojure/README.md

 ## Options

-FIXME: listing of options this app accepts.
+All options for the app are set in ...

 ## Examples